 For many, the idea of 'other' lives in a distant margin, filled with a kind of uncomfortable difference or difficulty.
-For others, it's more likely to be a longing for another self, eager for autonomy and self-distinction.
-Yet to see the world through these prisms of left or right, or good or bad perceptions is to dismiss a world filled with puzzles, divisions and impressions that all differ from the obvious and familiar self.
+For others, it's more likely to be a longing for another self, eager for a freedom or distinction.
+Yet to see the world only through these prisms of good and bad, or left and right perceptions is to dismiss a world filled with puzzles, divisions and impressions that all differ from the obvious and familiar.

-And still, the temptation to define the world using only binary beliefs is often too overwhelming to resist — offering an immediacy to one's own comforts or beliefs.
-But the ease in these responses is less pertinent to learning than the inevitable frictions that arise from divergent perspectives.
-Inside the theatres of advertising, identity politics, and the persuasive rhetoric that have permeated every aspect of our lives, we often try to either leverage differences between us, or eradicate any notions that they ever existed — often in the hope of selling solutions, alleviating anxieties, or creating catered experiences.
+And still, the temptation to define the world using only binary beliefs is often too overwhelming to resist — offering a kind comfort in one's own immediate beliefs.
+But the ease in these responses is less pertinent to learning than the inevitable frictions that arise pushing them against divergent perspectives.
+Inside the theatres of advertising, identity politics, and the persuasive rhetoric that have permeated every aspect of our lives, we often try to either leverage differences between us, or eradicate any notions that they ever existed — often in the hope of selling solutions, alleviating anxieties, or creating illusory experiences.
 These efforts can sometimes manifest in weaponized virtues that declare everyone to be the same, idealized through only certain human prisms — 'ours'.
 Not surprisingly, we fail at these virtuous endeavours more often than we care to realize.
-Through them, our cultures succumb to wayward ideologies in a strange effort to elevate ourselves before trying to realize the issues they're struggling to better comprehend.
+Through them, our cultures often succumb to wayward ideologies in a strange effort to elevate ourselves before trying to realize the issues they're struggling to better comprehend.
 Time and time again through doctrines like Soviet collectivization, or Mao's modernizations, or the Jacobin's bloody justice during the French Revolution, we are left to destroy the very principles we set out to realize in the first place.
 'You can't make an omelette without breaking eggs' was the rallying cry during the slaughter of the French liberation.
 Yet in order to learn more about our perceptions and deceptions alike, the act of acknowledging, categorizing, and shifting across differences remains a necessary human tool — not something to be abolished or forgotten — but to be explored and better understood, despite the many uncomfortable understandings they may reveal.

-Yet this can be a difficult exercise for those who don't wish to read our behaviours or motivations with any care — only ideals.
+Yet this can be a difficult exercise for those who don't wish to read our behaviours or motivations with any care.
 And sadly, without visual reading there are no new vantages to see from.
 Without other vantages, there are no new experiences to expand our thinking.
-As a reading model, Otherness propels us past the deep-seated grip of glancing ideals into the influences of different times, places and cultural ordeals.
-Yet when we succumb to blind obsessions, repetitions, or volumes of followers, a culture can become vulnerable to losing its structure and purpose.
+As a reading model, Otherness propels us past the deep-seated grip of glancing ideals into the influences of different times, places and cultural ordeals and connecting them in new ways to our own.
+And yet, when we succumb to blind obsessions, repetitions, or volumes of followers, a culture can become vulnerable to losing its founding structures and purposes.
 It's also an important reminder that we live in such ways that almost everything we perceive can be understood in alternate ways.
-As a result, we are constantly choosing between one and other beliefs — often biasing our own present convictions.
-This is where the truth of a situation and the power of our own beliefs can travel only so far, since we become stubborn to the fractions in our own beliefs.
+And as a result, we are constantly voting between the palpability of one or other — often biasing our own immediate convictions in the process.
+This is where the truth of a situation and the power of our own beliefs can travel only so far, since we become stubborn to the fictions in our own beliefs.
 We watched this stubborn veneer surface through the histories of our not too distant past.
 Could there be a parallel to our own times as they blindly march forward?

 — michael graf